ronbentley1/eazy-switch-library/README.md

 - multi-switch type capabilities
 - mixing of different switch types:

---For both Arduino and ESP 32 boards switches may be configured as:
+- For both Arduino and ESP 32 boards switches may be configured as:

-* pinMode(..,INPUT/circuit_C1) requiring an external 10k ohm resistor,
+- pinMode(..,INPUT/circuit_C1) requiring an external 10k ohm resistor,

-* pinMode(..,INPUT_PULLUP/circuit_21) requiring NO external resistor,
+-pinMode(..,INPUT_PULLUP/circuit_21) requiring NO external resistor,

-and for ESP 32 only:

-* pinMode(..,INPUT_PULLDOWN/circuit_C3) requiring NO external resistor.
+- and for ESP 32 only - pinMode(..,INPUT_PULLDOWN/circuit_C3) requiring NO external resistor.

 - dual switch circuit wiring scheme support, transparent to the software developer
 - support for both button and toggle style switches